 7. By way of this Cover Letter, I represent and warrant that, upon receipt of the issued SDG Impacts Statements and Products, the following named Project Developer will have full right, title and interest to the fullest extent permitted by the applicable law.

-Project Developer:
+Project Developer (The Registry account holder and authorized owner of the credits):